gmarte/ftm/README.md

-# Project Title: "Family Task Manager"
+# Project Title: Family Task Manager

 ### Objective: To create a web platform that allows parents to assign chores and responsibilities to their children and reward them for completion.